aws/aws-cdk/docs/DESIGN_GUIDELINES.md

 that can be provided *or calculated*.

 Sensible defaults have a tremendous impact on the developer experience.
-They offer a quick way to get started with minimal cognitive, but do not limit users from harnessing the full power of the resource, and customizing its behavior.
+They offer a quick way to get started with minimal cognitive load, but do not limit users from harnessing the full power of the resource, and customizing its behavior.

 > A good way to determine what's the right sensible default is to refer to the